norman02/base-apparel-coming-soon/README.md

 # Base Apparel comming soon

-A coming soon splash page for Base Apparel
+A coming soon splash page for Base Apparel.
+This page is a mobile first design using Sass, JS, and HTML.